jlwitthuhn/cycles-shader-editor/README.md

 - NanoVG
   - A compatible version is bundled in this repository, but any moderately recent version should work.

+A note about NanoVG: The bundled version of NanoVG has an extra function defined, nvgCreateFontW.
+This works the same as the normal nvgCreateFont but with wchar_t paths rather than char paths.
+This extra function is required only for building the Windows version of the shader editor because Windows likes to use wchar_t for unicode strings.

 OpenGL 2.0 support is required to run the editor.

 This project does not depend on any Cycles code or headers.